 This example shows how to design two feedback loops in a cascaded control system to track reference signals.
 The design uses the body rate (q) as an inner feedback loop and the acceleration (az) as an outer feedback signal.
-This example is based on the Simulink® Control Design™ example "Cascaded Multi-Loop/Multi-Compensator Feedback Design".
+This example is based on the Simulink® Control Design™ example "Cascaded Multi-Loop/Multi-Compensator Feedback Design" (Simulink Control Design).

-After loading the model and pre-configured Simulink Control Design Task, you can design a new controller using Response Optimization.
+After loading the model and pre-configured Control System Designer app session, you can design a new controller using Response Optimization.

 Requires Simulink® Control Design™.

-Open the model using the command below, and double click on the orange block to launch the Control and Estimation Tools Manager.
+Open the model using the command below, and double click on the orange block to launch the Control System Designer.

 The goal of the design is to have an overall rise time of under 0.5 seconds for the outer feedback loop.
-A preliminary design is done using Simulink Control Design (see "Cascaded Multi-Loop/Multi-Compensator Feedback Design".) and is used as a starting point for optimization.
+A preliminary design is done using Simulink Control Design (see "Cascaded Multi-Loop/Multi-Compensator Feedback Design" (Simulink Control Design).) and is used as a starting point for optimization.
 The controller must satisfy the following requirements:

 A Gain Margin >= 10db and Phase Margin >= 50 degrees for the inner feedback loop.